Reduction In Energy

-Melbourne Airport requires a considerable amount of energy to operate the facility.
-Recently a number of energy audits have been conducted to identify energy-intensive activities and subsequent energy efficiency opportunities.
-Examples of where energy consumption has been reduced at Melbourne Airport include:
+Melbourne Airport requires a significant amount of energy to operate its facilities.
+A number of energy audits have been conducted to identify energy-intensive activities and subsequent energy efficiency opportunities.
+Since 2008-2009 Melbourne Airport has reduced its CO2 emissions by seven per cent per passenger.
+Examples of where energy saving measures have been implemented at Melbourne Airport can be seen below.